Special Weather Statement issued for West Central Highlands by NWS - NewsBreak

 Special Weather Statement issued for West Central Highlands by NWS

-Effective: 2021-08-02 13:59:00 MDT Expires: 2021-08-02 19:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: West Central Highlands SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN CIBOLA AND WEST CENTRAL VALENCIA COUNTIES UNTIL 715 PM MDT At 645 PM MDT, Doppler radar was tracking a strong thunderstorm 17 miles south of Mesita, or 20 miles south of Laguna Pueblo, moving southeast at 10 mph.
-Penny size hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Heavy rain will also be possible with this storm.
-This storm will remain over mainly rural areas of southeastern Cibola and west central Valencia Counties.alerts.weather.gov
+Effective: 2021-08-02 13:59:00 MDT Expires: 2021-08-02 17:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Heavy rains will cause water to pond on roads and in low spots.
+Fast running water will quickly fill arroyos and ditches.
+Target Area: West Central Highlands SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL MCKINLEY COUNTY UNTIL 515 PM MDT At 439 PM MDT, Doppler radar was tracking a strong thunderstorm 11 miles northeast of Prewitt, or 18 miles southeast of Crownpoint, moving southeast at 10 mph.
+Penny size hail and wind gusts up to 50 mph will be possible with this storm.
+This storm will remain over mainly rural areas of east central McKinley County.alerts.weather.gov

 Comments / 0